 Maintenance assessment districts are formed to provide a higher level of landscape maintenance along streets than is provided automatically by the City of San Diego.
 The additional maintenance, along with its management, are funded by an annual assessment on nearby property owners.

-There are three maintainance assessment districts within the Mira Mesa community as shown on this map.
+There are three maintenance assessment districts within the Mira Mesa community as shown on this map.
 They are:

-The MMMAD is proposing to expand their maintenance areas as described in these MMMAD minutes.
+The MMMAD is proposing to expand their maintenance areas.This is the proposed ballot language.